-“We locked eyes.
+“We lock eyes.
 I’m in the passenger seat, and the owl came full force into the windshield right on my side.
 I couldn’t breathe because I knew it died.
 I didn’t even know something like that can happen.”

 “There is my tribute.
 I feel like the universe knocks on your door in strange ways and this was like, hello.”